Graph-Based Light-Curve Features for Robust Transient Classification: Data Description

 As described by \citet{Neira2020}, the dataset was assembled to facilitate reproducible benchmarking: light curves and labels were harmonized into a common tabular layout, the class taxonomy was fixed to cover principal transient and variable families, and per-epoch magnitude uncertainties were retained to reflect realistic heteroscedastic noise.
-The design intentionally exposes challenges central to synoptic surveys, including irregular sampling, seasonal gaps, label imbalance, and overlapping morphologies, while remaining simple enough to encourage cross-method comparisons.
-We keep these design choices intact so that any differences observed later can be attributed to representation and modeling rather than to data handling.
+The design intentionally exposes challenges central to synoptic surveys, including irregular sampling, seasonal gaps, label imbalance, and overlapping morphologies, while remaining simple enough to encourage cross-method comparisons. {We preserve MANTRA’s raw photometry, uncertainties, and irregular sampling patterns; however, we apply explicit quality control and class-balancing steps (detailed below), so differences observed later may reflect both representation/modeling choices and the effective evaluation regime induced by quality control.}

-From the labels table we restrict to objects whose \texttt{Classification} belongs to the eight MANTRA classes and for which a corresponding time series exists in the light table.
-For each object, we require a minimum number of photometric points so that subsequent analyses are well-posed; the threshold is documented alongside our code.
-We discard measurements with non-finite \texttt{Mag} or \texttt{Magerr}, remove duplicated \texttt{observation\_id} within each \texttt{ID}, and strictly sort observations by MJD.
+From the labels table we restrict to objects whose \texttt{Classification} belongs to the eight MANTRA classes and for which a corresponding time series exists in the light table. {We then enforce a minimum-coverage criterion of $N_{\min}=100$ epochs per object (after cleaning) to ensure that visibility-graph construction and network descriptors are well posed and stable.} We discard measurements with non-finite \texttt{Mag} or \texttt{Magerr}, remove duplicated \texttt{observation\_id} within each \texttt{ID}, and strictly sort observations by MJD.
 When extremely long light curves are present, we optionally cap the maximum number of points per object through uniform subsampling to control computational variance; this cap is chosen conservatively so as not to alter qualitative temporal structure.

+{The Non--Tr. class is overwhelmingly large in the full MANTRA release.
+To prevent a negative-dominated regime and to keep macro-averaged metrics informative for transient classes, we cap the effective Non--Tr. sample to a fixed size (283 objects) after applying the same $N_{\min}$ criterion.
+Non--Tr. light curves are distributed across multiple shards; in our data extraction step we used shards 0--2 to construct the Non--Tr. candidate pool, which are provided as randomly partitioned files in the public distribution, and we verified that the epochs-per-object distribution across these shards is consistent.
+Table~\ref{tab:mantra_subset} reports the resulting effective class distribution used throughout the experiments.}